ebi-gene-expression-group/selectBCM/README.md

 ### Interpretation of result of evaluation protocols
 The following table explains how results from each evaluation protocol should be interpreted.
 PVCA, silhouette index and PcRegression measures residual `batch-effect` in corrected data, therefore for these measurements lower the score, better the performance will be.
 HVG (HVG.union & HVG.inersection) measures inherent biological heterogeneity, therefore higher the score, better will be method.
 Entropy measures entropy of batch-mixing, therefore; higher the score better the method is.
-Lastly, we also compute silhouette index using only gender-specific genes and gender meta-data.
-This gives us a measure of the impact of batch-correction on gender-difference, which is a well-estabilshed biological phenotype.
-Ideally, any good batch-correction method should not decrease silhouette index of gender-based clustering after batch-correction.

 ## Diagnostic plot